maxjustus/sinatra-authentication/readme.markdown

   > So when users alter their User schemas, I can make my views 'Just Work'.
 * Add HTTP basic auth support
 * Add pluggable OAuth consumer/provider support

+## License

+This software is released under the Unlicense.
+See the UNLICENSE file in this repository or http://unlicense.org for details.